It's Time to Step up and Take Responsibility for Terrorism

 As impactful as it is, terrorism is simple at its core: cause fear.
 When people fear dying the most, no manual is needed on how to proceed.
 And while statistics point to the decrease in terrorism since the 1970s, somehow it seems more relevant than ever.

-It’s cynical to say so, but it feels that whenever terrorists strike, it’s payday for journalists.
+It feels cynical to say it, but whenever terrorists strike, it’s payday for journalists.
 The need to provide free content pushes them towards click-bait and poor workmanship.
 Maybe this is why journalism is not a dream career anymore.

 London was a sad sight the day after the London Bridge incident.
 It was grey and dull, almost pathetic.
 Yet instead of mourning with the citizens, newspapers chose yet again to extract the incredible: He died in her arms, The Terror Trio, EXCLUSIVE VIDEO: Mother of First Victim Crying on Camera.

 Journalists have forgotten that their duty is to report news, not to beg for clicks on the back of tragic events.
 They are drunk on attention.
 When your wasted friend needs a ride home, you don’t let her drive.
 You call her a cab.
 If the journalists won't do it, it’s time for us to take responsibility.
 We control what newspapers write about — we do it by not buying.

 Before you spend money on a newspaper or read their website, make sure they do right by you first.
 Let’s step up!
 It’s our responsibility too.